Mortgage challenges for contractors: responsible lending

-They’ve realised that by ignoring contractors, they’re inaccessible to a growing market segment.
+They've realised that ignoring contractors makes them inaccessible to a growing market.

-Advisers at High Street branches won’t deal with contractor mortgages and bad credit ratings.
+Advisers at High Street branches won't deal with contractor mortgages and bad credit ratings.
 Senior underwriters, with whom we deal directly, will.
-Moreover, we know what they want from your application and how to give it to them.
+Moreover, we know what they want from your application and how to present it.